 Using cURL

-$curl -X GET "https://api.payos.money/api/v1/merchant/profile" -H "Authorization: Bearer {your_access_token}"
+$curl -X GET "https://api.payos.money/api/v1/payment" -H "Authorization: Bearer {your_access_token}"

 Expected Response